 Changing the Tests on Tables and Charts

+These tests will always test the Column % for categorical tables or Average for numeric tables - even if a different statistic is shown.
 When set to No, no significance is shown.
 When set to Compare columns, column comparisons, or pairwise tests are used.
 By default Arrows and Font Colors, or exception tests, are used.
 This is the same as Arrows and Font Colors separately.
-This setting can be changed for an entire project in the Statistical Assumptions menu, and for all future projects using Project Templates.
+This setting can be changed for an entire project in the Edit > Project Options > Customize > Statistical Assumptions menu, and for all future projects using Project Templates.

 Arrows point up when a result is significantly higher and down if significantly lower.
 The length of the arrows relates to the degree of statistical significance, as determined by the Corrected p statistic.
 The specific relationship between the length of arrows and significance is governed by the settings in the Statistical Assumptions menu table of settings called Significance levels and appearance.